 The Process.
 The public nomination process resulted in over 150 nominations from local governments, non-profit agencies, and private citizens.
 Many of these nominations included multiple resources, resulting in the consideration of hundreds of individual resources.
-Beyond the nomination process, numerous opportunities were created for stakeholder input through plan briefings and presentations.
 After reviewing all nominations, researching the work of other local, state, and federal agencies, and considering input from regional stakeholders, three categories of resources were identified.